Is Tik Tok Safe? Monitor Bullying and More

 **This post was updated on March 11,

 A new app is sweeping the social media landscape.
 It’s become even more popular in the App Store than Snapchat and Facebook.
-TikTok (formerly Musical.ly) is a video sharing platform that allows users to create, share, and react to short videos that play over a soundtrack.
+TikTok (formerly Musical.ly) is a video-sharing platform that allows users to create, share, and react to short videos that play over a soundtrack.
 It’s essentially a hub of home music videos.
 TikTok can be fun for everyone if it’s used in the right spirit.
+But is Tik Tok safe for kids?

 What is TikTok?